moneycle/moneycle.github.io/_posts/2016-05-31-super-simple-virtual-buffer-withdrawal-strategy.markdown

 strategy is simple and requires no bookkeeping other than checking your portfolio value once a year.
 Is there a simpler strategy?
 Yes, you could simply take a constant value out without checking your portfolio balance.
-But such a strategy would be risky since it ignores a declining portfolio balance.
+But such a strategy could be risky since it ignores the possibility of a declining portfolio balance.

 The super-simple strategy also has flexibility which comes from the fact that the buffer is "virtual".
 Whether or not you keep an actual buffer is up to you.